 Industrial mining and power generation facilities depend on continuous conveyor operation to clear mines and feed furnaces.
 Almost the entire profit is made or lost with only a few percentage points of uptime.
 Threats to production availability, such as conveyor motor failures, are nearly impossible to detect ahead of a failure event.
 Failure to detect impending changes in production processes results in catastrophic damages, unscheduled downtime, unplanned capex, and lost revenue.

 Customer’s Splunk server is integrated with Falkonry through the Falkonry Splunk App providing a direct data link between Splunk and Falkonry.
-Falkonry Software builds an AI model of pulley motor behavior from the data as it starts to flow through Splunk.
-Falkonry detects the earliest indication of degradation in conveyor motor behavior by examining time series data.
+Falkonry builds an AI model of pulley motor behavior from the data as it starts to flow through Splunk.
+Falkonry detects the earliest indication of degradation in conveyor motor behavior by examining time-series data.
 Indication of motor degradation is returned to Splunk from which notifications are generated when an unknown pattern of behavior arises to allow an engineer to investigate the issue.
-For named behavior patterns, notifications inform operators to idle the errant motor or effect a controlled conveyor shutdown in order to prevent pulley wire from breaking.
+For named behavior patterns, notifications inform operators to idle the errant motor or conduct a controlled conveyor shutdown in order to prevent the pulley wire from breaking.